Dorit Rubinstein Reiss

 Dorit Rubinstein Reiss is a Professor of Law and the James Edgar Hervey '50 Chair of Litigation at UC Hastings College of Law.
 She has also worked for the Hebrew University of Jerusalem and the Israeli Ministry of Justice's Department of Public Law.

 A law professor specializing in torts and administrative law, since 2013 Reiss has become known for her work on legal issues regarding vaccination policies.
 Reiss has proposed that parents who don't vaccinate their children, including those who obtain legal exemptions, should face legal liability.
 She is also noted for her support of California Senate Bill 277, which cut back on exemptions to vaccination requirements for enrollment in California schools and daycare centers.
 She has expressed her views in various journals, panels and blogs.

 She is a frequent contributor to academic journals, blogs and newspapers.
 Her work focuses on accountability, health care, social policies and law.

 Career

 Dorit Reiss obtained her undergraduate degree in law and political science from the Faculty of Law at Hebrew University of Jerusalem.
 She would later serve as editor-in-chief of the Law Review for the same institution.
 After her graduation, Reiss worked for the Israeli Ministry of Justice's Department of Public Law.
 Reiss received her PhD from the Jurisprudence and Social Policy program at UC Berkeley.
-While studying there, Reiss worked as a teacher's assistant and won the Outstanding Graduate Student Instructor Award.
+While studying there, Reiss worked as a teaching assistant and won the Outstanding Graduate Student Instructor Award.

 Professor Reiss's dissertation focused on the accountability of the telecommunications and electricity sectors in England, France, and Sweden.
 Her later research also dealt with accountability, in this case concerning agencies at state, national, and international levels in the United States and Europe.
 Since 2010, Reiss has become known for her work on legal issues surrounding vaccination and health care policies.